progrium/viewdocs/docs/custom-layouts.md

 ### JSON

 JSON can be embedded in a markdown file and then parsed out of the rendered page.
-Give the following markdown content in a file nav.md:
+Given the following markdown content in a file nav.md:

     <div>
         [